 The system uses an enhanced shot-detection algorithm to learn precisely which club to use in every situation and provides an exact distance to any point on a course (as long as it’s one of the 40,000 listed).
 For tech-savvy golfers, this is a dream of a present.

-For a personal gift, why not consider some themed cufflinks.
+For a personal gift, why not consider some themed cufflinks?
 Aspinall of London’s manage to tread that difficult line between being fun and novelty, mainly because of craftmanship.

 The golf bag cufflinks are hand-crafted in England from polished hallmarked sterling silver and are joined by a chain-link fastening to a plain oval disk.
 You can even get them engraved with up to four initials for an especially thoughtful gift.

+A good golf umbrekka is perhaps as important as a good set of clubs on the golf course, and the Blunt golf G2 umbrella is one of the best.
+Available in a number of sizes, this brolly is built to last.
 It has a six rib storm-proof construction making it unflappable in the wind and easier to control.
 The ‘radial tensioning system’ (RTS) helps make the umbrella so tough and handy in extreme conditions, enabling your golfer to get a round in whatever the weather.